tiagohcorreia/LAPR2/docs/sprintA/us001/01.requirements-engineering/Readme.md

 > **Question:** In the project description it is stated that "the client is, then, responsible for being able to consult the properties by type, number of rooms, and sort by criteria such as price or the parish where the property is located.".
 Is the client able to sort properties by only these 4 criteria or is he able to sort properties by any of the properties' characteristics?
 >
 > **Answer:** The client should be able to select the type of business (renting or buying), the type of property and the number of rooms.
 Then, the client should be able to sort properties by price or by parish where the property is located.
-If the client does not select the type of business, the type of property and the number of rooms, the application should allow the client to sort all properties that are on sale or on renting.
+If the client does not select the type of business, the type of property and the number of rooms, the app should allow the client to sort all properties that are on sale or on renting.

 > **Question:** An unregistered user can only see sale announcements or he is able to contact the agency agents to make a purchase request?